 I don’t want to lighten the whole COVID-19 situation.
 It’s absolutely devastating.

 All I’m asking for is to reconsider the panic level to the facts.

 In conclusion: I was expecting more at the airports I’ve been to but at least it was something.
 Hopefully, they improved over time.

 Slovak airports plan to measure the temperature of every passenger.
 It’s a nice gesture but as the incubation period is up to 14 days it might not work as they planned to.
 But again it’s something.

 Most of the flights from major airline companies got canceled.
 Just in case.

-Passengers arriving from Italy or China get extra attention all around Europeans airports.
-There are separate gates, a thorough screening process or extra questionnaires for people coming from infected areas.
+Passengers arriving from Italy or China get extra attention all around European airports.
+There are separate gates, a thorough screening process, or extra questionnaires for people coming from infected areas.

 So remember this during this COVID-19 times:

 Don’t be a racist dick.